 The longest distance between fuel stations is 150 miles (240 kilometers).

 Once you are signed up, and have taken care of the requirements, all you have to do is have fun!
 NORRA is entirely about having fun and creating memories that will last a lifetime.
-You will experience the most stunningly beautiful Baja scenery as you make your way down the length of the Baja Peninsula.
-After each day of racing, you will have enough free time to enjoy a different location in Baja with your new friends and family.
-Each overnight stop has its own unique charm and character to experience.
-All participants will be staying in the same towns, and attending the same events every night, so you’ll have a chance to hang out with your favorite racer, or share stories with a legendary Icon.
+You will experience the most stunningly beautiful Baja scenery.
+After each day, you will have enough free time to enjoy a different location in Baja with your new friends and family.
+All participants will be staying in the same towns, and attending the same events every night, so you’ll have a chance to hang out with your favorite racer, or share stories with a legendary icon.
 The very first adventurers who set off to challenge the peninsula would throw a huge celebration afterwards to mark their accomplishment.
-That tradition continues to this day at the Mexican 1000.
-If you love racing, love to have fun, and love the food, drink and music of Baja, you must come down and experience “The Happiest Race On Earth,” the NORRA Mexican 1000.
+That tradition continues to this day at the Mexican 1000 and the NORRA 500.
+If you love racing, love to have fun, and love the food, drink and music of Baja, you must come down and experience “The Happiest Race On Earth”.